JavaScript tutorials > JavaScript Basics > Control Structures > What is a switch statement in JavaScript?

 break

-statement at the end of each case
+statement at the end of eachcase

-clause to handle unexpected or invalid values.switch
+clause to handle unexpected or invalid values. - Ensure that the expression being evaluated in the

 statement is of a type that can be easily compared (e.g., strings, numbers).